grilloandrea6/mobile-robotics-project/README.md

 The code used to do the simulation can be found inside the `test` directory, in the `global_navigation_test.py` file.

 ## 3. Filtering
+The goal of the filtering submodule is to to the sensor fusion between the data coming from the computer vision and the odometry obtained from the Thymio.
+The system ensure that in the case that the camera is not a reliable source of data for the positioning of the robot (camera covered, malfunctioning of the computer vision submodule) the system can continue to work.
+The model that we have chosen is not linear, so the standard Kalman filter formulation was not sufficient.
+For this reason, we used the Extended Kalman Filter model.
 ### Extended Kalman Filter Model
 We are using the following model for extended Kalman filter implementation:
 $$